James Plant

-James John Plant (born 3 November 2004) is an English professional footballer who plays as a winger for club Yeovil Town, on loan from club Port Vale.
+James John Plant (born 3 November 2004) is an English professional footballer who plays as a winger for club Tranmere Rovers.

 Plant made his first-team debut at Port Vale in August 2022 and turned professional at the club in April 2023.
 He went on to have loan spells at Nantwich Town, Salisbury and Yeovil Town.
+He made a permanent transfer to Tranmere Rovers in January 2026.

 Early life

 James John Plant was born on 3 November 2004 in Werrington, Staffordshire; his grandfather, Ian Powell, ran a food van selling spit-roasted chickens from his blue van in Stoke-on-Trent city centre for 40 years before his retirement in 2023.
 He played for Werrington Tigers as a small child and had a trial with Crewe Alexandra before he joined Port Vale at under-nine level.
 His elder brother, Matthew, played non-League football for Abbey Hulton United.